neurobionics/neurobionicspi/README.md

   <img src="/assets/neurobionicspi.PNG" width="800">
 </p>

-The tool reconfigures an official [Raspbian distro](https://www.raspberrypi.com/software/operating-systems/) to include custom packages for robotics and automation, wireless connectivity to a known and configurable WiFi network, and it will create a fallback access point when the known wireless networks are not in range (fixed IP: 10.0.0.200).
+The tool reconfigures an official [Raspbian distro](https://www.raspberrypi.com/software/operating-systems/) to include custom packages for robotics and automation, wireless connectivity to a known and configurable WiFi network, and it will create a fallback access point when the known wireless networks are not in range (static IP: 10.0.0.200).
 This enables usage of the same process and hardware when not in known Wifi network range (e.g. demos and conferences).
 The process also installs libraries for communication, drivers for common sensors and ICs, APIs for working with [Dephy actuators](dephy.com/faster/) and other motors.

 > [!NOTE]
 > This image has only been tested on the Raspberry Pi 5 and 4.
 It may not work on the Raspberry Pi Zero.